garden-io/garden/docs/guides/code-synchronization.md

 This is great to reduce repetition in your excludes.

-See the reference documentation for the [`kubernetes` provider](../reference/providers/kubernetes.md#providersdevmode)) for a full list of provider-level options for dev mode when using the `kubernetes` provider.
-The same dev-mode options are also available when using `local-kubernetes`.
+See the reference documentation for the [`kubernetes` provider](../reference/providers/kubernetes.md#providerssync)) for a full list of provider-level options for sync when using the `kubernetes` provider.
+The same sync options are also available when using `local-kubernetes`.

 ## Permissions and ownership